nl-design-system/utrecht/.changeset/twelve-bananas-kiss.md

 ---
-"@utrecht/textbox-css": major
+"@utrecht/textbox-css": minor
 ---

-feat: dynamic input field sizing based on field type
+feat: dynamic input field width based on field type

-Input fields now adjust their width according to their specific function.
-Smaller fields like postcode inputs are resized, while larger fields like name inputs are expanded.
-Adjusted the `var(--utrecht-textbox-autocomplete-ui-size)` to `0px` for better alignment, though this may impact other UI components relying on the original `44px` size.
+Input fields now automatically adjust their width based on the specific field type.
+For example, postcode fields have a shorter width, following the standard Dutch postcode length.